symfony/symfony-docs/contributing/code/reproducer.rst

 edition.
 To do so:

 #.
 Go to https://github.com/symfony/symfony-standard and click on the **Fork**
-   button to make a fork of that repository or go to your already forked copy.
+   button to make a fork of that repository or go to your already-forked copy.
 #.
 Clone the forked repository into your computer:
    ``git clone git://github.com/YOUR-GITHUB-USERNAME/symfony-standard.git``
 #.
 Browse the project and create a new branch (e.g. ``issue_23567``,